 What does the BVV do?

-• The Bezirksverordnetenversammlung (BVV) is the political representation of citizens in the district (Bezirk).
-It discusses and decides on many matters concerning the district.
+• The district assembly [Bezirksverordnetenversammlung] (BVV) represents the citizens of the district.
+It deliberates and decides on many issues that concern the district.

-• The BVV passes motions and recommendations that are implemented by the district office (Bezirksamt).
-It also decides on the district budget, i.e. what the money in the district is spent on.
+• The BVV decides on proposals and recommendations, which are implemented by the district office [Bezirksamt].
+It also decides on the district budget [Haushalt des Bezirks], that is, how money in the district is spent.

-• After the election, the BVV elects the district office (Bezirksamt), i.e. the mayor and several councilors.
-They are elected by simple majority and lead the district office.
-The mayor is usually elected on the proposal of the strongest party.
+• After the election, the BVV elects the district office [Bezirksamt], including the mayor and several councillors.
+They are elected by a simple majority and head the district office [Bezirksamt].
+The mayor is usually elected on the proposal of the largest party.

-• The BVV also monitors the district office.
-It checks whether the members of the district office are performing their tasks well and acting in accordance with the BVV’s decisions.
-Through motions and recommendations, the BVV influences the work of the district office.
+• The BVV also oversees the district office [Bezirksamt].
+It checks how well members of the district office carry out their duties and whether they act in accordance with decisions made by the BVV.
+The BVV influences the work of the district office through proposals and recommendations

-• The BVV is responsible for all urban tasks that are not relevant to the city as a whole.
-These include: district urban and green space planning, decisions on social and cultural offerings (e.g. youth and cultural facilities), planning and financing public amenities such as playgrounds or swimming pools, and support for the local economy.
+• The BVV is responsible for all municipal matters that do not concern the entire city.
+These include district-level urban and green space planning, decisions on social and cultural services (e.g. youth and cultural centres), the planning and funding of public facilities such as playgrounds or swimming pools as well as support for the local economy.

 bulb

-Housing is scarce and since more and more people want to live in Berlin, more housing needs to be built – that is undisputed.
-But where it is built, how many units, and whether more rental, owner-occupied or social housing should be built is controversial.
-The districts decide their own development plans, including where, how many and what type of housing is built.
-The Senate reviews these construction projects above a certain size.
-For very large construction projects that are of importance to the entire city, the Senate can take over the project.
+Accommodation is scarce and, as the number of people who want to live in Berlin increases, more homes need to be built – this is undisputed.
+However, where building takes place, how many homes are built and whether more rental, privately owned or social housing should be built is a matter of debate.
+Districts decide their own development plans, including where, how many and what type of homes are built.
+When building projects reach a certain size, they are reviewed by the Senate.
+For large projects of city-wide importance, the Senate may take responsibility for the project.